faraz525/eCommerceFruit/APIDOC.md

 **Error Handling:**
 - Possible 400 (client error) if there arent enough parameters or they are incorrect
+- Possible 400 (client error) if the user does not have enough money to make the purchase
+- Possible 400 (client error) if the user tries to buy more of the item than is avaliable

 ## Logsout the user